lukaszgryglicki/bitergia_deployment/README.md

 - See that data in Kibiter.
 - Then possibly switch between v1 and v2 as you like.

-Mor einfo regarding index aliases and index dump/restore process:
+More info regarding index aliases and index dump/restore process:

 - All commands: `es/switch_all.sh`, `es/alias_all.sh`, `es/switch_drop.sh` use `indexes.txt` file.
 It contains list of indexes to process.
 You can specify indexes list manyally via prepending command with `ONLY="index1 index2 ... indexN"`.
 - You can dump any index to a bunch of JSON files via: `./es/es_dump.sh indexname filename`.
 It will create few files `filename.type.json`, where `type` is: `alias, analyzer, data, mapping, settings`. `data` is the actual index data, remaining files are metadata.